 Chikuku attempts to steal back Nausicaä’s glider, angering the wormhandlers until Selm and the Forest people arrive.
 The wormhandlers bow to them in reverence, regarding them as nobility.
 The telepathic Selm senses Charuka’s purpose, and decides to aid them in the search of Nausicaä.
 They eventually locate her body and pull her to safety.

 Nausicaä is alive but non-responsive; whether she returns to the world of the living is up to her.
-Selm speaks to the wormdhandlers, describing Nausicaä as the forest in human form and asks them to honour her as a guardian deity.
-The wormhandlers are overjoyed at prospect of having a goddess of their own for the first time in their history.
-The group underestimating the zeal and fervour of worshippers, and is forced to fly away to find a safe spot for Nausicaä to recuperate.
+Selm speaks to the wormhandlers, describing Nausicaä as the forest in human form and asks them to honour her as a guardian deity.
+The wormhandlers are overjoyed at prospect of having a goddess of their own for the first time.
+The group underestimates the zeal and fervour of the worshippers, and is forced to fly away to find a safe spot for Nausicaä to recuperate.

 Back aboard Namulith’s ship, the spirit of the murdered Miralupa lurks, hateful but impotent.
 Sensing the nearby presence of the weakened Nausicaä, the phantom decides to pursue the blue-clad one.
 Selm and Chikuku attempt to protect her, but Miralupa manages to slip into her mind.
 Selm worries that Nausicaä is in danger of being possessed in her vulnerable state.
 They set down on a grassy hill so that Selm can use his psychic abilities to help Nausicaä fend off Miralupa’s spirit.